 Regular meetings of the General Membership with published agendas will occur at least four times a year.
 Meeting agendas will be published at least 72 hours before the regular meeting and will be posted on the LCCoC Website, www.lakecoc.org.
 Currently monthly meetings are held the first Thursday of every month at 3:00pm.
-Meetings for 2022 will be held virtually, until such time that we can meet in person.
+Meetings for 2023 will be held in person and virtual.
+Voting members must attend in person to vote, unless otherwise approved by the General members.
 Special meetings may be called by the Chair.